-Please note: Deciding not to attend class(es) does not constitute an official withdrawal from the College, and may result in a failing grade and/or financial obligation to the College.
+If you are contemplating withdrawing from all of your courses, you are required to consult with a counselor.
+Pick up a college withdrawal form in the Enrollment Services Office.
+The counselor will sign it after conferring with you.
+Deciding not to attend class(es) does not constitute an official withdrawal from the College, and may result in a failing grade and/or financial obligation to the College.